Chinese TV Channel interview with Paul Brecher FAcS MPCHM

 Successful graduates will be awarded a Diploma in Acupuncture and Traditional Chinese Medicine and will be entitled to use the initials Dip Ac TCM after their names and can apply to be full members of the Acupuncture Society.
 Members of the Acupuncture Society are also entitled to use the initials MAcS TCM after their names.
-There is an annual subscription fee of 100 UK pounds and insurance can be arranged for around 87 UK pounds per annum.

 How many contact hours are there and how much home learning is involved?

 There are four Wednesdays a month with four contact hours each Wednesday from 11.00am till 3.00pm.
 This equals 16 hours a month and so for 24 months it is approximately 384 contact hours (some Wednesdays may be cancelled due to holiday times).
 Students are also expected to spend 1.5 hours a day in home study; this is an additional 1,092 hours.
 There are also numerous exams both in class, at home and online that the students take throughout the course.

 When does the course start?